http://restsql.org

 Requirements: JEE Container, JAR tool, MySQL or PostgreSQL, Web Browser

-Deploy: Extract restsql-sdk-{version}.war to your container's webapps directory, e.g. /opt/tomcat/webapps/restsql-sdk.
-Restart the container or use your preferred deloyment method.
+Deploy: Extract restsql-sdk-{version}.war to your container's webapps directory, e.g. /usr/local/tomcat/webapps/restsql-sdk.

 The SDK war contents are: